NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 Prophase is shorter in duration.
 Chromosomes do not become segregated at this stage.
 Chromosomes show two distinct chromatids.
 No crossing over takes place during this stage.
 Prophase is simple and is not distinguishable into sub-stages.

-Prophase–I is of longer duration, while prophase–II is of shorter duration.
+Prophase I is of longer duration, while prophase II is of shorter duration.
 Chromosomes are quite distinct.
 Chromosomes of prophase–I do not show distinct chromatids.
-Chiasmata is formed, and crossing overtakes place.
+Chiasmata are formed, and crossing takes place.

 Metaphase

 A single metaphase plate is formed during metaphase.
 Chromosomes are independent in this phase and do not show connections.
-Limbs of chromosomes are in different directions.
+The limbs of chromosomes are in different directions.
 Two chromatids of a chromosome are genetically similar.

 Anaphase